soohyeok/Safe-Tourism-in-Boston/soohyeok_soojee/README.md

 - crime coordinates are included or excluded: considering safety may not be a issue to the user

 ### non-trivial constraint satisfaction or optimization technique:
-There are different variation for the k-means considering whether the user cares for crime or transportation in addition to the scope of landmark coordinates.
+There are different variations for the k-means considering whether the user cares for crime or transportation in addition to the scope of landmark coordinates.
 #### *k-means_landmark.py* (with landmark data):
 - K-means algorithm for finding clusters of landmarks
 - locates K coordinates that are centers of the found clusters